-Sue: She’s too posh!
-I’m surprised she isn’t holding a cucumber sandwich in her hand while she drones on in that plummy accent of hers.
-I won’t be able to relate to her at all.
-Sorry.
+Sue: She’s too posh.
+I’m surprised she isn’t eating a cucumber sandwich as she drones on and on in that plummy accent of hers.
+I won’t be able to relate to her.
+I’m sorry.

 Sue: Oh, it’s them!

-Sue: It’s the monsters from Christopher Eccleston’s first story!
-And Rory turned into one (or one turned into him, I’m not entirely sure).
+Sue: It’s the monsters from Christopher Eccleston’s first story.
+Rory turned into one; or one of them turned into him, I’m not entirely sure.
 Yes, I do remember them.
-Plastic.
+They’re made from plastic.

-Sue: Yes, they have very nice cobbles.
-But they are not exactly coming out of this well, are they?
+Sue: Yes, their cobbles are very nice.
+But they’re not coming out of this very well, are they?
 This programme doesn’t seem to like working class people very much.

 Sue: So does the Doctor steal this guy’s car?
-And does he cover his tracks by having it spray painted Daytona Yellow?
-What a jerk.
+And does he cover his tracks by spray-painting it Daytona Yellow?
+What a jerk!

-Sue: Sorry, but that isn’t doing anything for me.
-Oh look – he has a tattoo.
+Sue: Sorry, but that really isn’t doing anything for me.
+Oh look, he has a tattoo.

-Me: Yes, fans have come up with plenty of theories to explain that.
+Me: Fans have come up with plenty of theories to explain that.

-Sue: Why can’t they just accept that the actor playing the part had a tattoo?
+Sue: Why can’t they just accept the fact that the actor has a tattoo?

-Me: Because that would shatter their hermetically sealed fictional universe.
-Let’s say you had to explain the tattoo within the narrative itself, what would you do?
+Me: Because that would shatter their hermetically-sealed fictional universe.
+Look, let’s just say you had to explain the tattoo in the programme itself, what would you do?